hirnlego/repetita-versio/README.md

 Note: when the left and right channels go out of phase, the separation can be very noticeable in the stereo field, even produce phase cancellation.
-To minimize the effect reduce the stereo width by turning the **Start** knob ccw while in *global mode*.
+To minimize the effect reduce the stereo width by turning the **Start** knob ccw while in *settings page*.
 This can also be useful for bringing closer two totally uncorrelated sound sources in the left and right channels.

 ### Resetting the buffer